 It is alleged that a copy of this letter was found amongst Thomas Cromwell’s possessions after his execution.
 Its authenticity is doubted because Anne was closely guarded and it would have been difficult to conceal such a letter.
 However the letter does have a ring of authenticity:

 Before her execution Anne Boleyn heard Mass and took Holy Communion for the last time.
 She declared her innocence before and after taking the Eucharist before witnesses.
-This is important because She believed, like all Tudors, that if she lied that she would be condemned to hell.
+This is important because She believed, like all sixteenth century people, that if she lied on the Eucharist that she would be condemned to hell.

 This was a very cruel way to die and it was used to convince a prisoner who refused to give a plea of innocent or guilty to change their mind.
 If no plea was given then a trial could not take place.
 Pressing took place inside prisons like Newgate or the fleet.
 The accused was laid on a table and had another table put on top of them.
 Then lead, rocks and weights were put on until they either decided to plea or were crushed to death.